 We need to clean up London's air and rid the Capital of the most polluting vehicles.
-The Mayor has an ambition to make London's transport network zero carbon by 2050 and bring improvements in air quality as part of the Mayor's Transport Strategy.
+The Mayor has an ambition for the Capital to be a zero-carbon city by 2030 and to bring improvements in air quality as part of the Mayor's Transport Strategy.

-To achieve this, we're supporting and accelerating the shift to zero emission technologies, such as electric cars, led by an Electric vehicle (EV) infrastructure delivery plan.
+To achieve this, we're supporting and accelerating the shift to zero emission technologies, such as electric cars, led by an Electric vehicle (EV) infrastructure strategy.

 There are also financial benefits:

-Charge point maps by Zap-Map shows where many non-TfL funded rapid charge points are installed across London.
+Charge point maps by Zap-Map show where charge points are located across London.

-The map allows you to check which charge points are available, find your nearest rapid charging point and even plan a driving route to go via a rapid charging point.
-Zap Map can also be downloaded as an app on your mobile.
+The maps allows you to check which charge points are available, find your nearest rapid charging point and even plan a driving route to go via a rapid charging point.
+Zap-Map can also be downloaded as an app on your mobile.

-The London electric vehicle infrastructure delivery plan shows fleets, businesses and London's residents that there is a clear way forward towards the right type and amount of charging infrastructure to serve London's needs.
+The London electric vehicle infrastructure delivery plan published in 2019 shows fleets, businesses and London's residents that there is a clear way forward towards the right type and amount of charging infrastructure to serve London's needs.
 Its forecasts have since been updated in our new EV infrastructure strategy.

 We've created guidance for borough officers and third party organisations to help them with the installation of new EV charge points.